daybreak101/PersonalDictionary/README.md

 ## Features

+### Search Screen
 - Look up words to view their dictionary information.
 If available, this information includes:
     * Definitions
     * Part of Speech
     * Synonyms
     * Antonyms
-    * Pronunciation
+    * Pronunciation (sound)
 - After looking up a word, you can locally save the word to your device.
+- Recent searches are saved for a quick re-review with swiping quick-delete.
+- A randomized Word Of The Day
+### My Words Screen
+- Screen to review saved words in a list with swiping quick-delete.
+- Filter button which includes settings:
+     * Has Quotes
+     * Has Pronunciation
+     * Has Synonyms/Antonyms
+     * Includes any of the following selected Parts of Speech:
+          * Noun
+          * Pronoun
+          * Verb
+          * Adjective
+          * Adverb
+          * Preposition
+          * Conjuction
+          * Interjection
+          * Other
+- Sort button which includes settings:
+     * by Newest
+     * by Oldest
+     * Alphabetical
+     * Reverse Alphabetical
+     * Longest
+     * Shortest

 ## Getting Started